 A sump pump is a very important part of a home’s flood prevention system.
 During thunderstorms and heavy rainfall conditions often it is the only device preventing a home from a flooded basement.
 Ensuring that your sump pump is working at its best is quite important.
 A self-inspection can reveal if you need to call a pro to repair or replace your sump pump.
-We contacted a local Toronto plumber who explained sump pump inspection, and maintenance details.
+We contacted a local drain service contractor who explained sump pump inspection, and maintenance details.
 Sump pump maintenance is important to keep your home safe.
 Having a professional perform the work is always advisable to ensure the long-lasting operation of your sump pump.

 When doing any work around an active sump pump, make sure no one goes in the sump pit.
 This means no arms or legs.
 The float switch can be reached with a hockey stick or a rubber-handled golf club.
 Or, other tools, depending on what is available nearby.